cyan-2048/Modernize-8110/README.md

 ## Credit

 [ThemeWhite](https://github.com/Lcsunm/ThemeWhite-KaiOS) - only used as a reference no code was used at all.

+iGameEveryday06 - useful screenshots, sent me a copy of the system image of the 800T.

 Yes I made this without help at all hahaha.